 In addition, we explore the heterogeneous impact of the congestion tax across different census tracts (or traffic segments) by adding triple interaction terms of $TREAT$, $POST$, and the moderating variable in Eq. \ref{eq1}.
 To be specific, we adopt the average level of outcome variables of census tracts (or traffic segments) prior to the implementation of the congestion tax as the moderating variable.
-For instance, when testing the heterogeneous impacts of the congestion tax on PUDO of all trips across census tracts, the moderating variable is set as the census tract-level average value of PUDO of all trips prior to the implementation of the congestion tax.
-The estimated coefficient of the triple interaction terms represents whether and how the impact of the congestion tax on the demand for all trips varies across census tracts with different levels of initial demand for all trips prior to the implementation of the congestion tax.
+For instance, when testing the heterogeneous impacts of the congestion tax on PUDOs of all trips across census tracts, the moderating variable is set as the census tract-level average value of PUDOs of all trips prior to the implementation of this tax.
+The estimated coefficient of the triple interaction terms represents whether and how the impact of the congestion tax on the demand for all trips varies across census tracts with different levels of initial demand for all trips.
 Table \ref{tab:Heterogeneous ct} displays the model results.
 We find that the estimated coefficients of $TREAT \times POST$ (as shown in the first row of Table \ref{tab:Heterogeneous ct}) are of similar magnitude, direction, and significant level to those of our baseline results.
-Moreover, we observe that the heterogeneous impacts only exist in models of PUDO of single and all trips, given the coefficients of the triple interaction term are both significant and positive.
+Moreover, we observe that the heterogeneous impacts only exist in models of PUDOs of single and all trips, given that the coefficients of the triple interaction term are both significant and positive.
 For better interpretation, we graphically visualize the two significant heterogeneous impacts in Fig. \ref{fig:Heterogeneous impacts of the congestion tax on PUDO of single and all trips}.
 The $y$-axis is the estimated coefficient of $TREAT \times POST$, representing the impact of the congestion tax.
 We can see that the coefficients are all negative across all ranges of the moderating variable.
 Meanwhile, the magnitude of the coefficients diminishes as the moderating variable grows.
-This finding suggests that the congestion tax exerts larger reduction impacts on census tracts with small levels of initial ridesourcing demand prior to the implementation of the congestion tax.
+This finding suggests that the congestion tax exerts greater reduction effects in census tracts with low levels of initial ridesourcing demand than in those with high levels of initial ridesourcing demand.